11 Mar Adult literacy funding opportunities for non-profit organizations

 The program offers up to five awards: one top award of $20,000 and up to four honourable mention awards of $5,000 each.
 The financial awards can be invested in the adult literacy program and/or applied to operating expenses.

-Office of Literacy and Essential Skills (OLES)
+Office of Skills for Success

 Eligible organizations and their partners that address employability issues, workplace issues and/or fill knowledge gaps for adult literary and essential skills are encouraged to apply for these funding opportunities.